healthnoteinc/policies/29-SDLC_policy.md

 ## 29.3 Policy

-Information Technology at Health Note, is responsible for developing, maintaining, and participating in a Systems Development Life Cycle (SDLC) for system development projects.
+Information Technology at Health Note is responsible for developing, maintaining, and participating in a Systems Development Life Cycle (SDLC) for system development projects.
 All entities at the company, engaged in systems or software development activities, must follow the SDLC.

 SDLC Phases:
 1. Initiation